Paul Horsfall - Bio

 Summary

 I've worked as a freelance/contract computer programmer since 2008.
 I initially worked on web development projects, but later switched to doing work on probabilistic programming.
-On recent projects I've primarily worked with Python and JavaScript, though I have varying degrees of experience with several other languages, including Haskell, Julia, and C. I also have experience with a range of Python libraries used for numerical computing, including NumPy, SciPy and PyTorch.
+On recent projects I've primarily worked with Python, and have experience with a range of libraries used for numerical computing including NumPy, JAX and PyTorch.
+I also have varying degrees of experience with several other languages, including JavaScript, Haskell, Julia, and C.

 Probabilistic Programming